Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Projects.md

   <div style="margin-left: 20px;">
-      As a part of the endterm project for the course, developed a rapid real-time multi-face detector that utilizes “Integral Image Representation” for rapid          computation of Haar features, subsequently used by Adaboost for classifier learning.
-[Read More](/projects/Multi-face)
+      As a part of the endterm project for the course, developed a rapid real-time multi-face detector that utilizes “Integral Image Representation” for rapid          computation of Haar features, subsequently used by Adaboost for classifier learning. <a href="/projects/Multi-face">Read More</a>
   </div>

 #### 3. **[Raptor Codes](/projects/Raptor-Codes)**